vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 ## Symbolic and Hybrid AI
 ### Introduction

-Artificial Intelligence (AI) has been shaped by a productive tension between two broad paradigms: symbolic (logic- and rule‑based, sometimes called “classical” or “Good Old-Fashioned AI”) and subsymbolic (statistical, neural, distributed) (Newell & Simon, 1976; Rumelhart et al., 1986).
-Each emerged from distinct epistemological commitments about what intelligence is and how it should be modelled (Newell & Simon, 1976; Sun, 2002).
-The contemporary push toward hybrid AI—systems that integrate structured knowledge, formal reasoning, and data‑driven learning—reflects both the maturity and the incompleteness of each paradigm in isolation (Bengio, 2019; Marcus, 2020).
-In medical imaging, where interpretability, robustness, data heterogeneity, and safety are paramount, this integrative turn is especially compelling (Belmonte et al., 2024; Russell, 2019).
+Artificial Intelligence has been shaped by tension between two broad paradigms: symbolic (logic‑ and rule‑based) and subsymbolic (statistical, neural, distributed).
+Each reflects distinct assumptions about representation and computation.
+The contemporary push toward hybrid AI—integrating structured knowledge, formal reasoning, and data‑driven learning—responds to the limits of each paradigm in isolation.
+In medical imaging, where interpretability, robustness, data heterogeneity, and safety are paramount, this integrative turn is especially compelling.

 ### 1. Roots of the Symbolic Paradigm

-The symbolic tradition formalised cognition as manipulation of abstract structures (Newell & Simon, 1976).
-Newell and Simon’s programmatic statement “Computer Science as Empirical Inquiry: Symbols and Search” distilled decades of work beginning with the Logic Theorist and the General Problem Solver: intelligent behaviour arises from heuristic search through a problem space of symbol structures governed by production rules (Newell & Simon, 1956, 1976).
-Symbol systems promised transparency (explicit representations), compositionality, and explainability—attributes attractive for domains requiring traceable decision paths (Marcus, 2020; Russell, 2019).
-Logic programming (e.g. Prolog) and automated theorem proving exemplified declarative specification of domain knowledge (Colmerauer & Roussel, 1993).
-Yet scaling these approaches exposed limitations: brittleness, combinatorial explosion, and difficulty interfacing with noisy perceptual data (Marcus, 2020; Bengio, 2019).
+The symbolic tradition formalised cognition as manipulation of abstract structures.
+Foundational work (Logic Theorist, General Problem Solver) framed intelligent behaviour as heuristic search through structured problem spaces governed by production rules.
+Symbol systems promised transparency, compositionality, and explainability—qualities attractive for domains requiring traceable decision paths.
+Logic programming and automated theorem proving exemplified declarative specification of domain knowledge.
+Scaling exposed limitations: brittleness, combinatorial explosion, difficulty bridging noisy perceptual data.

 ### 2. Rise of the Subsymbolic / Connectionist Paradigm

-The reaction to symbolic brittleness catalysed renewed interest in distributed representations (Rumelhart et al., 1986).
-Rumelhart, McClelland, and the PDP Research Group articulated how parallel distributed processing captures cognitive phenomena through networks that learn statistical regularities rather than hand‑crafted rules (Rumelhart et al., 1986).
-Instead of explicit symbolic structures, meaning emerges from activation patterns and weight configurations (Bengio, 2019).
-These systems excel at perceptual tasks—classification, segmentation, pattern completion—precisely where symbolic systems faltered (Marcus, 2020).
-However, explanatory transparency, systematic compositional generalisation, and data efficiency remained challenges (Marcus, 2020; Bengio, 2019).
-Neural models often required large annotated datasets, offered limited guarantees, and struggled with tasks demanding explicit variable binding or multi‑step reasoning (Marcus, 2020; Bengio, 2019).
+The reaction to symbolic brittleness catalysed interest in distributed representations.
+Parallel distributed processing demonstrated how networks learn statistical regularities instead of relying on hand‑crafted rules.
+Meaning emerges from activation patterns and weight configurations.
+Such systems excel at perceptual tasks (classification, segmentation, pattern completion) where symbolic systems struggled.
+Challenges remained: limited transparency, compositional generalisation, data efficiency, and handling of multi‑step reasoning or variable binding.

 ### 3. Contemporary Critiques and Extensions

-Modern deep learning has dramatically advanced subsymbolic performance, yet has also sharpened awareness of its limits (Marcus, 2020; Bengio, 2019).
-Marcus (2020) argues that current neural systems exhibit “brittleness” and “shallow understanding,” performing well on benchmarks while failing at causal inference, abstraction, and flexible transfer.
-Bengio (2019), from *within* the deep learning community, distinguishes fast, pattern‑based “System 1” processing from deliberative, compositional “System 2” reasoning, proposing inductive biases (e.g., modularity, attention, sparsity) to move neural architectures toward higher‑level cognition.
-Where Marcus underscores deficits requiring structural augmentation, Bengio frames a research program to evolve subsymbolic machinery toward symbolic‑like competencies (Marcus, 2020; Bengio, 2019).
+Modern deep learning has dramatically advanced subsymbolic performance while exposing limits: brittleness, shallow abstraction, difficulty with causal inference and flexible transfer.
+Emerging research emphasizes inductive biases (modularity, attention, sparsity) to promote compositional, higher‑level reasoning.

-Ron Sun’s duality framework explicitly integrates symbolic and subsymbolic layers, arguing that cognition involves both implicit (procedural, distributed) and explicit (declarative, rule‑based) knowledge (Sun, 2002).
-His work prefigures hybrid AI by insisting that neither layer reduces cleanly to the other; instead, robust intelligence emerges from their interaction (Sun, 2002).
-This dual perspective is resonant with medical imaging workflows where low‑level feature extraction must interface with higher‑level anatomical or clinical concepts (Belmonte et al., 2024; Ciancia et al., 2014).
+Dual‑layer perspectives emphasise that robust intelligence integrates implicit (procedural, distributed) and explicit (declarative, rule‑based) knowledge.
+This resonates with imaging workflows where low‑level feature extraction must interface with higher‑level anatomical or clinical concepts.

-Stuart Russell, focusing on alignment and control, highlights a distinct but convergent motivation for hybridity: systems must represent and reason about human preferences, uncertainty, and consequences (Russell, 2019).
-Purely end‑to‑end statistical learners lack built‑in mechanisms for normative constraints or formal guarantees (Marcus, 2020; Russell, 2019).
-While Russell’s primary theme is value alignment, the underlying message for hybrid AI is clear: embedding explicit models—of goals, uncertainties, causal structures—alongside learned components supports safer, corrigible, and auditable decision pipelines (Russell, 2019; Sun, 2002).
+Concerns about alignment and control motivate explicit modelling of preferences, uncertainty, and consequences.
+Embedding structured models alongside learned components supports safer, auditable decision pipelines.

 ### 4. Structural Limitations Driving Hybridization